VidCruiter Logo

 Green checkmark What to say instead:

-If you’d really like the candidate to share something about themselves, make it about something that isn’t obvious by the end of the interview.
+If you’d really like the candidate to share something about themselves, make it about something that isn’t obvious.
 At the end of the interview, ask them “Tell us something about yourself you haven’t had the opportunity to touch on during this interview.”

 “We saw on your Instagram page that you love to travel, how will you balance this with our 2-week paid vacation allowance?”